 Can I Rent Camping Gear in Banff?

-Even though Banff oTENTik tents come with a lot of camping gear, you will still need some of your own supplies.
-If you are new to camping and do not have your own gear, or are flying to Banff National Park (via Calgary) and don’t wish to pack your gear, you can rent camping gear in Banff.
+Even though Banff oTENTiks include a lot, you’ll still need some of your own supplies.
+If you’re new to camping or flying into Calgary and don’t want to pack gear, you can rent camping equipment in Banff.

 Banff Camping Equipment Rentals